minikowalkes/chemistry/README.md

 <br>
 **Notes**<br>
 - I'm super bored of Python, but I really don't know much else.
-- After this summer, hopefully these files will be translated to java and c "Ludwig Boltzmann, who spent much of his life studying statistical mechanics, <br>
+- After this summer, hopefully these files will be translated to java and c <br>
+"Ludwig Boltzmann, who spent much of his life studying statistical mechanics, <br>
 died in 1906, by his own hand.
 Paul Ehrenfest, carrying on the work, died <br>
 similarly in 1933.
 Now it is our turn to study statistical mechanics." <br>